Hey there!

 (Back to the table of contents)

-Did you skip here because the first section was too long, or did you come here all the way from the top?
-Either way, have a glass of water to recharge!
+Did you come here all the way from the top?
+Good God, have a glass of water to recharge!

 I have been taking on and abandoning many hobbies throughout my life, but some ended up braving the test of time.
 I put them in a nice little list:

-- Music: I grew up in a music head household with my dad being a lifelong music collector who is basically into almost all kinds of music and has favorites in most genres, and my mom also having a unique and very broad taste in music.
-From very early on I grew up around music of all flavors, and I expanded my taste in music further as I went on making experiences out in various subcultures.
+- Music: I grew up in a music head household with my dad being a lifelong music collector who is basically into almost all kinds of music and can name favourites in most genres, and my mom sporting a unique and very broad taste too.
+From very early on I grew up around music of all flavours, and I expanded my taste in music further as I went on making experiences out there mingling with people of different subcultures.
 I like listening to my music on physical media like vinyl, cassettes or CDs rather than streaming it, both due to aesthetic and ethical reasons.
 I also have a Music shrine all about it.

-- Linguistics: Like many teenagers who grew up around the internet and nerd culture, I developed an interesting in writing fantasy and science fiction stories early on.
-Through imagining up fictional worlds for those little projects, I stumbled upon the conlanging hobby: people who enjoy constructing their own languages, defining vocabulary, grammar, sounds and so on until you arrive at a usable language you could theoretically learn and speak yourself.
-I indulged in that a lot in my teens and developed a strong interest in linguistics that eventually culminated in me going to university and pursuing a degree in linguistics.
-As holdovers from my conlanging times, I still really enjoy learning about typology, etymology and grammar, but the degree has also brought with it an appreciation for wholly different fields that I did not even know existed, like sociolinguistics and psycholinguistics.
-One thing I particularly enjoy is conversation analysis, which is my current academic specialization.
+- Linguistics: Like many teenagers who grew up around the internet and nerd culture, I developed an interest in writing fantasy and science fiction stories as a kid.
+Imagining fictional worlds for those little projects to take place in, I stumbled upon the conlanging hobby: people who enjoy constructing their own languages, defining vocabulary, grammar, sounds and so on until you arrive at a usable language you could theoretically learn and speak yourself.
+I indulged in that a lot in my teens and developed a strong interest in linguistics that eventually culminated in me going to university and pursuing my degrees.
+As holdovers from my conlanging times, I still really enjoy learning about typology, etymology and grammar.
+The degree caused an appreciation for wholly different fields too that I previously had not even known existed, like sociolinguistics and psycholinguistics.
+One thing I particularly enjoy is conversation analysis, which ended up as my academic specialization.
 I speak Toki Pona fluently (I have a shrine about that too) and still create my own languages, some of which I could showcase on Libre Town soon.

-- Writing and reading: As mentioned before, I got into writing my own fantasy and science fiction stories as a teenager, like many others.
-I have been sporadically written ever since, although I have no high hopes of ever becoming an actual author.
-It's just a fun diversion for me and I am happy for any reader I get who enjoys these stories as much as I do.
-Since adulthood, I have been writing non-YA and non-fantasy/non-science fiction too.
-As for reading, I have lately taken on an interest in the classics.
-I feel like while there are both gems and trash in things you can currently find in a bookstore's new releases section, these classics are works of art that have in some way stood the test of time to stay relevant or interesting; and therefore are way more likely to be worth my time.
+- Writing and reading: As mentioned before, like many other teenagers I got into writing my own fantasy and science fiction stories.
+I have been sporadically writing ever since, although I have no high hopes of ever becoming an actual published author.
+It's just a fun diversion for me and I am happy for any reader who enjoys these stories as much as I do.
+Since adulthood, I have been writing non-YA and non-fantasy/non-science fiction as well.
 You can find a selection of my public stories on the writing page.
+As for reading, I have decided to kickstart my reading list with the classics.
+While there are both real gems and less great works in things you can currently find in a bookstore's new releases section, classics tend to be works of art that have in some way stood the test of time staying relevant and interesting.
+They therefore are way more likely to be worth my limited time if I have to triage.

 - Games: Of course, like many others who grew up like me, I was raised around video games.
 I was a Minecraft kid for most of my childhood, but I played a lot of things from many different genres throughout my life.
 Nowadays, I play much less than I used to, mainly because I grow anxious being in front of the computer for too long and most things don't grab my attention or interest anymore.
-Despite that, I am still playing here and there: mostly Final Fantasy XIV, Valorant, and even League of Legends (thanks, girlfriend!)
+Despite that, I am still playing every once in a while.
+I tend to not stick with a game for long, though.
+If you would like to know what I am currently playing, feel free to write me using the contact information below!

 Me and the Web Revival